tri-cods/github-pages/sections/01-intro.md

 ## Markdown

 Markdown is a markup language (like HTML, xml, LaTex or SVG) used to format plain text.
 In fact, the pages in this workshop are written using Markdown.
+More later...

 ![Markdown Screenshot](https://raw.githubusercontent.com/tri-cods/github-pages/main/static/markdown.png)